nikclayton/powercoders.org/site/content/_index.md

   text: A vacant IT job can be filled with a displaced person.

 story:
-  heading: The Story of Powercoders
+  header: The Story of Powercoders
   text: >-
     “We all can do more, we all can do better.”